 “This team learning is a fundamental requirement for successful integration of sustainability in a project.
 From the many case studies available, the team leaders/project managers experience more commitment and engagement in their project and a higher performing team when sustainability is an underlying purpose for the team.”

-Benefits realization – understanding the benefits you get from a project – is another example.
-Ten or 15 years ago, there was no such thing as benefits realization.
-Now it’s becoming a global requirement for building and selecting your portfolios.
-Within the Benefits Realization feature of Cora PPM, for example, you can track the sustainability factors on a project – you can decide, “OK, if we go with this project, here’s our targets”; you can track progress.
-Now you’re starting to see if sustainability targets are being met the whole way through a project lifecycle.
+Years ago, there was no such thing as benefits realization.
+It is now becoming a global requirement for building and selecting your portfolios.
+Within the Benefits Realization feature of Cora PPM, you can track the sustainability factors on a project.